harikas14/Pages/docs/MacSMug-PRIVACY_POLICY.md

 ## Third-Party Services and Integrations

 ### SmugMug API Integration
-- MacSMug connects exclusively to SmugMug's official API endpoints
+- SMugVault connects exclusively to SmugMug's official API endpoints
 - Authentication uses SmugMug's standard OAuth 1.0a security protocol
 - Your photos are downloaded directly from SmugMug's servers to your Mac
 - No intermediary servers, proxies, or caching services are used in the download process